• Skip to primary navigation

 DoorDash makes clear that if your customer rating drops too low, you are at risk of deactivation.
 You can avoid problems with this rating by making sure you give good service and that customers have no reason to rate you poorly.
 That means be polite, deliver your food on time, and try to make sure their orders are correct if you can.

 Completion rate is also another factor that DoorDash makes clear has to remain above a certain level or else you risk deactivation.
 In general, if you accept an order, you want to try your best to complete that order.
 There are times when strategically it makes sense to drop an order that you accept (for example, if the wait at a restaurant is too long or if you accept a stacked order, but only want one of those orders because the other one is going too far away).
-My general advice here is to do your best to keep your completion rate at 90% or higher.
-I try to give myself a percentage cushion so that I can unassign orders without my completion rate dropping into any dangerous territory.
+My general advice here is to do your best to keep your completion rate at 95% or higher.
+I try to give myself a cushion so that I can unassign orders without my completion rate dropping into potential deactivation territory.

 Finally, the acceptance rate is the one I find most people get confused about.
 The definitive answer is that your acceptance rate does not matter.
 Because you are an independent contractor, you have the right to reject any order that you don’t mean to do.
 Putting any sort of requirement to accept a certain number of orders would risk DoorDash having to classify you as an employee, which they would never do.
 Indeed, DoorDash makes clear that you have the right to reject any orders you want: